Celebrities Radio

 PM2FGR (106.6 FM), on-air name 106.6 Celebrities Radio, is a radio station in Jakarta, Indonesia.
-Celebrities Radio focused on 90s music, although 2000s and 2010s songs are also played in weekdays.
+Celebrities Radio focuses on 90s music, although 2000s and 2010s songs are also played in weekdays.
 MNC Networks owns this station.

 History

 This radio started with DMC Radio branding until mid 1990s.
 Later, this radio rebranded as S Radio, focusing at celebrity news and infotainment format like 101.1 Showbiz Tsismis in Manila at that time.
 S Radio's music was similar with Prambors and CHR stations at the time.
 S Radio was mentioned in Jakarta Undercover 2 book, popular book that revealed Jakarta's nightlife at that time.

 Later in 1996, Muara Radio acquired this frequency with its dangdut music format.
 Muara Radio abandoned this format in 2001, rebranded into 106.6 M Radio (initial of Muara) with no dangdut music.
 In 2001, MNC Networks acquired the station to replace Women Radio (PM2FGF) that was leased to non-group owner.